Life As a Gaming Manager

 - Slots Manager

 In the United States, there were 4,500 jobs for Gaming Manager in 2016.
 New jobs are being produced at a rate of 2.2% which is below the national average.
 The Bureau of Labor Statistics predicts 100 new jobs for Gaming Manager by 2026.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+The BLS estimates 500 yearly job openings in this field.

 The states with the most job growth for Gaming Manager are Washington, Oregon, and North Dakota.
 Watch out if you plan on working in Illinois, Michigan, or West Virginia.
 These states have the worst job growth for this type of profession.

 The average yearly salary of a Gaming Manager ranges between $47,150 and $134,490.